nautechsystems/nautilus_trader/docs/concepts/strategies.md

 ### Cache access

-The traders central `Cache` can be accessed to fetch data and execution objects (orders, positions etc).
+The trader instances central `Cache` can be accessed to fetch data and execution objects (orders, positions etc).
 There are many methods available often with filtering functionality, here we go through some basic use cases.

 #### Fetching data